 Weddings are expensive.
-And when planning a wedding, it’s only natural to want to save money where you can.
+And when planning a wedding, it’s only natural to do everything in your power to save money where you can.
 But should you negotiate with your wedding photographer?

 The short answer?
 It depends on the photographer.

 Some photographers are more than happy to work with you on price to help secure bookings.
 Others have meticulously calculated their fees based on their time and cost of doing business, and prefer to stick with the script.

 So how do you know which type of photographer you’re working with?
 I recommend answering the following questions before attempting to negotiate price.

 - What is the photographer’s skill level?
 How does the quality of work compare to that of other photographers in this price range?